 If you are tired of slow business internet speeds, unreliable performance and downtime, it’s time to switch to fiber internet for business.
-LOGIX Fiber Networks is the choice for more than 10,000 businesses, 3,000 enterprise buildings and 100 data centers, with more than 280,000 fiber miles installed throughout Texas.
+LOGIX Fiber Networks is the choice for more than 10,000 businesses, 3,000 enterprise buildings and nearly 100 third-party data centers, with more than 290,000 fiber miles installed throughout Texas.

 LOGIX provides fiber network services that are built for business.
 Contact LOGIX today for a quote.